Andrewjportal/DecadeStyles/README.md

 # DecadeStyles
-Web app to classify attire styles by name
+Web app to classify attire styles by decade